hitautodestruct/acidmachine/README.md

 # acidmachine
 Javascript Acid Techno App

 2 303 synths and a drum machine.
-Live URL coming soon.